ProRail-DataLab/openspoor/data/readme.md

 ## Source

-All of these spoortak models were downloaded form the BBMS platform However some of the BBMS_BERICHT_xx.csv files were missing and were provided by a ProRail employee who happened to have them
+All of these spoortak models were downloaded from the BBMS platform However some of the BBMS_BERICHT_xx.csv files were missing and were provided by a ProRail employee who happened to have them

 ## Spoortak model 18+